 - i.
 Minimum setbacks: Front Forty (40) feet; Side and Rear Twenty (20) feet. - ii.
 Signs and lighting.
-Signs and outdoor artificial lighting shall be approved by the Board except in circumstances meeting the requirements of (iii) below.

-- iii.
-After the primary project is approved through the Board of Zoning Appeals, continuing jurisdiction over the conditional use may allow the following future expansions or additions to the project to be approved administratively by the Planning Director or designated staff: - 1.
-Temporary or permanent signs that are less than thirty two (32) square feet in size, do not contain EVMS features or illumination, or will only be seen internally in the site such as directional signage. - 2.
-Structures that are smaller or accessory in nature such as gazebos, greenhouses, restrooms (portable or permanent), storage, or the like that are under one thousand (1000) square feet in area; - 3.
+Signs and outdoor artificial lighting shall be approved by the Board except in circumstances meeting the requirements of (iii) below. - iii.
+After the primary project is approved through the Board of Zoning Appeals, continuing jurisdiction over the conditional use may allow the following future expansions or additions to the project to be approved administratively by the Planning Director or designated staff: - Temporary or permanent signs that are less than thirty two (32) square feet in size, do not contain EVMS features or illumination, or will only be seen internally in the site such as directional signage. - Structures that are smaller or accessory in nature such as gazebos, greenhouses, restrooms (portable or permanent), storage, or the like that are under one thousand (1000) square feet in area; - 3.
 Expansions to existing parking areas, provided that landscaping and drainage requirements are met for the expansion or any affected portions of the lot; - 4.
-Projects that do not include any structures or features (other than landscaping or passive open space) that will be closer than thirty (30) feet from any property line. - .
-Country club or golf course. - i.
+Projects that do not include any structures or features (other than landscaping or passive open space) that will be closer than thirty (30) feet from any property line. - Country club or golf course. - i.
 Parking spaces: As determined by Board. - ii.
-Signs and lighting: Signs and outdoor artificial lighting shall be approved by the Board. - Service station, automobile car wash, convenience store and roadside restaurant. - iv.
+Signs and lighting: Signs and outdoor artificial lighting shall be approved by the Board. - iii.
+Service station, automobile car wash, convenience store and roadside restaurant. - iv.
 Minimum lot area: Three quarters of an (3/4) acre. - v.
 Minimum setbacks: As specified in the respective district or as otherwise specified in this chapter. - vi.
 Landscape plan in which service station is proposed to be located.
 Plan of landscape development to be submitted with application (may be combined with development plan). - vii.
 Fence: Minimum six (6) foot fence abutting residential use. - viii.
 Screening: Same as Airport. - ix.
 Parking spaces: As determined by the Board.
 The determination shall be based on the expected number of parking spaces the particular type of use would require to satisfy estimated peak parking load requirements. - x.
 Signs and lighting: Signs and outdoor artificial lighting shall be approved by the Board. - xi.
-Storage: No storage, or dismantling of motor vehicles on the lot.
+Storage: No storage, or dismantling of motor vehicles on the lot. - J. Daycare. - Drop-off Spaces: A minimum of four (4) off-street parking or stacking spaces shall be provided in districts where Daycare is a conditional use.
+Daycare centers shall create no unsafe conditions in pick-up or drop-off arrangements. - ii.
+Operations: Hours of operation may be restricted by the Board of Zoning Appeals. - iii.
+Licensing and Requirements: Petitioner must show that all requirements of the state such as those for required space per child will be met.